iregazzoli/Meetings-Nest/README.md

 # Build Docker Image
 $ docker-compose up --build

 # Run the app with Docker in development mode.
-The -d flag is optional and runs the containers in the background.
 $ npm run docker:dev

 # Stop the app with Docker